Elon Moreh: Arab–Israeli conflict

 On 29 July 1985, the bodies of two young Palestinians were discovered near Elon Moreh.
 They had disappeared shortly after the murder of two teachers near Jenin, 21 July.
 The army reported that they had been preparing a bomb.
 Their families strongly denied this.

 On 21 May 1987, 8-year-old Israeli Rami Chaba was found dead in a cave with his head smashed by a rock, outside of Elon Moreh perimeter.
 His parents and neighbors searched for him all night after he was last seen riding his bicycle the day before.

 On 6 April 1988, Elon Moreh resident 15-year-old Tirza Porat was accidentally shot dead in the neighbouring Palestinian village of Beita by fellow Jewish settler Romam Aldubli.

 On 7 October 2000, Joseph's Tomb was looted and razed by Palestinians.
 The next morning, the bullet-riddled body of Rabbi Hillel Lieberman of Elon Moreh, a cousin of Senator Joseph Lieberman, was found on the outskirts of Nablus, where he had gone to check damage to the tomb.

 On 28 March 2002, a Palestinian gunman infiltrated the village, burst into the home of the Gavish family, and opened fire.
 The lone gunman managed to kill four residents, before being killed himself.
 The victims were Rachel Gavish (50), David Gavish (50), Avraham Gavish (20), and Yitzhak Kanner (83).

 In March 2012, two Palestinians were spotted attempting to infiltrate Elon Moreh.
 They were arrested by the IDF when they were found to be in possession of large knives.
 It is believed by security forces that a stabbing attack was prevented.

+On 23 July 2023, two Palestinian men stabbed a 51-year-old Israeli man who was attempting to extinguish a fire that had been started by Palestinians from the nearby village of Beit Furik, seriously injuring him.